 Growing up, one of my favorite jobs was to help my grandma make the mashed potatoes and beef gravy with our Sunday pot roast.
 I loved being her little taste tester and telling her when we needed to add some more salt or pepper.
 Such great memories!

 I think gravy is one of those things that sometimes intimidates people, but I promise it is a lot easier to make than you think!
 The key to making a good homemade gravy is creating a creamy roux before adding the liquids.
-The roux helps to thicken the gravy and give it that perfect gravy-like texture.
+The roux helps to thicken the consistency and give it that perfect gravy-like texture.
 It tastes amazing over meat, sides, and even dipped in a homemade dinner roll or biscuit.
 Seriously so delicious!